 (2) pay fees online through your Buzz In account.

-All students are required to be paid-in full by the 5th day of class, Tuesday, January 27, 2015.
+All students are required to be paid-in full by the Monday of the week in which their course begins.
 Students must be in “paid status” by 5:00 pm CT to retain class schedule.